surf-visualization/blospray/readme.md

 * In OSPRay structured grid volumes currently cannot be transformed with an arbitrary affine transformation (see [this issue](https://github.com/ospray/ospray/issues/159) and [this issue](https://github.com/ospray/ospray/issues/48)).
-  We work around this limitation in two ways in the `volume_raw` plugin:

-  - Custom properties `grid_spacing` and `grid_origin` can be set to influence the scaling and placement of a structured volume (these get passed to the `gridOrigin` and `gridSpacing` values of an `OSPVolume`).
-See **tests/grid.blend** for an example.

-  - By setting a custom property `make_unstructured` to `1` on the volume object the structured grid is converted to an unstructured one, whose vertices *can* be transformed.
-    Of course, this increases memory usage and decreases render performance, but makes it possible to handle volumes in the same general way as other Blender scene objects.
-See **tests/test.blend** for an example.

 * Volumes are limited in their size, due to the relevant ISPC-based code being built in 32-bit mode.
 See [this issue](https://github.com/ospray/ospray/issues/239).